-- The stuck or abandoned vehicle is partly or entirely on the road and is a hazard to other drivers, or - When a motorist in a rural area asks to be pulled back to the pavement and is willing to sign the attached waiver releasing the State from claims for damages and: - When pulling the vehicle does not jeopardize the safety of the traveling public; and - The stuck vehicle is a car or pickup; and [Note: Do NOT attempt to pull trucks, except when the truck is a hazard to the traveling public.] - o The snowplow can pull the stuck vehicle without getting off the road surface; and - o When commercial towing services are unavailable locally-unless the stuck vehicle is a hazard to the traveling public. - 3.
-If unable to pull out a stuck motorist, call and try to arrange for towing or other assistance, if the motorist wants it.
+- The Snowplow Operator MAY pull stuck vehicles under the following conditions: - a.
+The stuck or abandoned vehicle may cause drifting or other hazards to other drivers, OR - b.
+The stuck or abandoned vehicle is partly or entirely on the roadway surface and is a hazard to other drivers, OR - c.
+When a motorist in a rural area asks to be pulled back to the pavement and is willing to sign the attached waiver releasing the State of South Dakota from claims for damages and:

+- When pulling the vehicle does not jeopardize the safety of the traveling public; AND - The stuck vehicle is a car or pickup (note: Do NOT attempt to pull larger vehicles, except when the vehicle is a hazard to the traveling public); AND - The snowplow can pull the stuck vehicle without getting off the road surface; AND - When commercial towing services are unavailable locally--unless the stuck vehicle is a hazard to the traveling public. - d.
+If unable to pull out a stuck motorist, contact a towing service or other assistance, if the motorist wants it.